gbulbul/Causal_Machine_Learning_with_Meta_Learners/README.md

 median errors and reduced tail behavior.

 S-learner RF RMSE: 1.2944342252623569
-T-learner RF RMSE: 1.5478131448350745
+T-learner RF RMSE: 1.5478131448350747
+S-learner RF MAE : 0.8977721579859768
+T-learner RF MAE : 0.9935780633736565

-Overall on RMSE:
+Overall comparison on RMSE and MAE:
-According to the RMSE criterion, the parametric S‑learner achieves the best performance among all evaluated models.
-While Random Forest–based meta‑learners offer greater flexibility, they incur higher variance, resulting in inferior RMSE in this finite‑sample setting.
+Across all evaluation metrics, including RMSE and mean absolute error, the parametric S‑learner consistently outperforms both its T‑learner counterpart and the Random Forest–based meta‑learners.
+While Random Forest models provide greater functional flexibility, their increased variance leads to inferior finite‑sample performance in this setting.
+These findings highlight that flexible machine‑learning base learners do not necessarily yield lower estimation error when the bias–variance trade‑off is unfavorable.